Following anything on this website is at your own risk.

 Training mainly aimed at improving the heart, lungs, muscles and blood vessels in order to carry out bouts of exercise that require endurance i.e. a marathon.

-An unfit person will struggle after the initial part of the exercise due to being out of breath.
+An unfit person will struggle after the initial part of the exercise due to being out of energy.

 A fit person can keep going for longer often with less technique breakdown.